Synonym(s)

 Morquio syndrome type C (MPS IVC)

-Mucolipidoses provide a combination of the symptoms of mucopolysaccharidoses (involvement of skin, cartilage, etc.) and lipidoses
+Mucolipidoses offer a combination of the symptoms of mucopolysaccharidoses (involvement of skin, cartilage, etc.) and lipidoses

 Sphingolipidoses

-Lipidoses are based on a defect of lysosomal lipases.
-Depending on accumulated lipids, further subtypes are distinguished: sphingolipidoses (e.g. Gaucher's disease) and gangliosidoses (e.g. Fabry's disease).
-Sphingolipids are important components of membrane structures and play a role in proliferation and differentiation of cells.
+Lipidoses are caused by a defect in the lysosomal lipases.
+Depending on the accumulated lipids, further subtypes are distinguished: sphingolipidoses (e.g. Gaucher's disease) and gangliosidoses (e.g. Fabry's disease).
+Sphingolipids are important components of membrane structures and play a role in the proliferation and differentiation of cells.

 Tay-Sachs syndrome AB variant GM2 activator deficiency (gene locus:5q31.3-q33.1)